sahil1905/Email_Spam_Detection/README.md

 # Email Spam Detection System

 ## Problem Statement
 Email spam, or junk mail, is a persistent issue that floods inboxes with unsolicited and often malicious content, including scams and phishing attempts.
-This project, undertaken as part of a data science internship at Oasis Infobyte, aims to develop an effective email spam detection system using Python and machine learning.
+This project aims to develop an effective email spam detection system using Python and machine learning.

 ## Project Objectives